xceyds/WinformEdge-Net472/README.md

     <img src="./artworks/WinFormedgeLogo.png" width="144" />
 </p>
 <h1 align="center">The WinFormedge Project</h1>
-<p align="center"><strong>A library based on Microsoft WebView2 that can buid powerful WinForms applications with HTML, CSS and JavaScript easily.</strong></p>
+<p align="center">This is a .NET library based on Microsoft WebView2 that can buid powerful WinForm applications with HTML, CSS and JavaScript easily.</p>

-# WinFormedge

 ## ✨ About

-**WinFormege** is an opensource .NET library based on Microsoft WebView2.
-It allows developers to create modern and visually WinForms applications using HTML, CSS, and JavaScript.
-With WinFormedge, you can easily integrate web technologies into your WinForms projects, enabling you to build rich and interactive user interfaces.
+**WinFormedge** is an open-source .NET library built on **Microsoft WebView2**, enabling developers to create modern, visually appealing WinForms applications using **HTML, CSS, and JavaScript**.
+With WinFormedge, you can seamlessly integrate web technologies into your WinForm projects, allowing for rich and interactive user interfaces.

-The motivation for developing the WinFormedge project comes from another project I maintain called **WinFormium** (AKA **NanUI**).
-It also allows developers to create WinForms applications using Web technologies, but the difference is that WinFormium is based on the Chromium Embedded Framework (CEF).
-If you are more interested in the CEF-based WinFormium project, please go to the WinFormium project repository for more information.
+The inspiration behind WinFormedge comes from another project I maintain: **[WinFormium](https://github.com/xuanchenlin/NanUI)** (also known as **NanUI**).
+Like WinFormedge, WinFormium lets developers build WinForms applications using web technologies—but unlike WinFormedge, it relies on the **Chromium Embedded Framework (CEF)**.

 ## 🖥️ Requirements